Bringing It Back To Communities

 The day of the dinner, I felt like a failure.
 I couldn’t shake the belief that I was inadequate.
 My feelings were only made worse as I prepared a pathetic meal.
 It was nothing compared to the Russian hospitality that had been bestowed on me.

-When everyone arrived, I felt good that Edward could have a fulfilling conversation with an accomplished man.
-While we were eating my poor excuse for soup, Edward looked at the man and said, “You’ve been doing it all wrong”.
+When everyone arrived, I felt good that E could have a fulfilling conversation with an accomplished man.
+While we were eating my poor excuse for soup, E looked at the man and said, “You’ve been doing it all wrong”.
 The man understandably looked shocked.
-Edward explained, “You came in with your big programs and left.
+E explained, “You came in with your big programs and left.
 You did not get to know us.
 We didn’t get a sense you cared about us.”
 Then he said, “You need to learn from Cyntia” (how they pronounced Cynthia).
 My heart stopped and I didn’t breath.
 “What in the world could he learn from me?”
 He went on, “She has gotten to know us.
 She spends time with us.
 She works with our children and youth.
 She has traveled with us.
 She has shown us that she loves us and we love her.
 She is one of us.”

 The man’s ego was not wounded.
 He appreciated the lesson, which served as an example in humility for me.
 He even shared the conversation with colleagues.